noptic/nail-common/spec/properties.coffee.md

       it 'is an Object', ->
         (_.isObject properties).should.be.ok

-The "aspect" properties defines which section of the class definition the module handles.
+The "aspect" field defines which section of the class definition the module handles.

       it 'has a "aspect" string"', ->
         properties.aspect.should.be.a 'string'